kavianakonda/kavianakonda.github.io/README.md

-# Kavi's Github
+# Kavi's Simple Website

-## This was my first github account!
+## This was made with my first github account!
-## My other github account is kNelakonda
+## My other github account is kNelakonda (a collaborator for this)